 One of the more challenging questions that may be asked of you during a flight attendant job interview is to share what your weaknesses are.
-Employees in the aviation sector are expected to have a wide range of skills, from customer service to emergency response, so it can be difficult to identify a true weakness.
+Employees in the aviation sector are expected to have a wide range of qualities and skills, from customer service to emergency response, so it can be difficult to identify a true weakness.

 We’ve already discussed how to respond to “What are Your Strengths?”.
 This time, we will focus on the opposite question.
-Your goal in sharing your weaknesses in a job interview is to focus on an area that you are working to improve, or a skill that you are actively trying to acquire.
+Your goal in sharing your weaknesses in a job interview is to focus on an area that you are working to improve or a skill that you are actively trying to acquire.

 So what are you NOT good at?
 Don’t say you don’t have any weaknesses!